 This course prepares new and returning students to develop the knowledge, skills, attitudes, and behaviors that are necessary for academic and personal success.
 Students learn how to adapt to the college environment and prepare for academic achievement and lifelong learning.
-Topics include academic, life, stress, and time management; strategic study skills; educational planning; student services; and resources to promote academic and personal success, career assessment, exploration and goal setting, computer basics (such as operating systems, file management, email, academic course management systems, safe and ethical computing practices, Internet browsing, and word processing), the effective use of library and learning resources, and the development of information literacy skills.
-UC CREDIT LIMITATION: Credit for CRLP 100, COUN 100, COUN 105, COUN 110, or INTR 100.
+Topics include strategic study skills, time management, educational planning, student services, and resources to promote academic and personal success, career assessment and exploration, goal setting, computer basics, and effective use of library and learning resources.
+UC CREDIT LIMITATION: Credit for INTR 100, COUN 100, COUN 105, COUN 110, or CRLP 100.